PR1EN10: Menu-program

 Swapping two values in an array

-To swap to values, we can use a method we learned during bubble sort.
-For this, we need a temporary variable.
+To swap to values, you can use a method we learned during bubble sort lesson.
+For this, you will need a temporary variable.

-Note: to apply this swapping for a swapping of rows or columns, you only need a single variable.
+Note: to apply this method for a swapping of rows or columns in the lab task, you only need a single variable.

-To zero-initialize a whole array, we put the constant in curly braces.
+To zero-initialize the whole array, we put a zero constant in curly braces.

 If it is a 2-dimensional array, need two sets of curly braces.